BernardoRFonseca/InsuranceCS/README.md

 3. How many interest costumers would the sales team be able to reach if the budget was increased to 40,000 calls, and how much that represents of the overall interested costumers.

-4. How many calls would the team need to make to achieve 85% of the customers interested in purchasing the motor insurance.

 # 2. The Solution

 ## Solution strategy